Quickstart

 $ vcspull sync "$HOME/study/python"

-Pull all the repos you have in directories in my config with “python”:
+Pull all the repos in your config under directories containing “python”:

 $ vcspull sync ~/*python*